Fur farming: China

 In 2005, animals rights group The Swiss Animal Protection produced a video alleging that fur-bearing animals – including the "Asiatic raccoon" (raccoon dog) – were being skinned while still alive in Shangcun Market.
 The China Fur Commission and China Leather Industry Association challenged the authenticity of the video, stating: "Pictures showing animals being skinned alive are obviously plotted.
 All those with common sense would not choose this slaughter method to attain fur."
 The government of Suning County, Hebei Province also issued a statement, outlining welfare practices it claimed to practice on its fur farms and calling the alleged practice of skinning animals alive "unimaginable."
-Swiss Animal Protection then published a 2009 video showing the skinning of raccoon dogs and other canids.
-The video showed them being beaten with sticks and thrown to the ground in an attempt to kill them before being hung from their rear legs and skinned alive.
-One investigator filmed a raccoon dog being skinned alive before being thrown onto a heap of carcasses.
-After the skinning it still had enough strength to lift its bloodied head and stare into the camera.
-A 2013 investigation by a Dalian-based Chinese animal welfare group reported similarly cruel practices at various fur farms in Liaoning province.
-The International Fur Federation found two fur workers who had appeared in the 2009 video and through interviews as well as affidavits, alleged they were approached by two others to stage the cruelty.
+Swiss Animal Protection then published a video which was reposted by PETA in 2009 showing the skinning of raccoon dogs.
+The video showed an Asiatic raccoon dog being beaten and then skinned, while still breathing.
+The International Fur Federation found the two fur workers who had appeared in the 2009 video and through interviews as well as affidavits, alleged that two unidentified antifur investigators approached them with monetary offers if they agreed to skin an animal alive.
 A 2018 Shanghaiist article noted that although it was more than likely some animals had been skinned alive in China, to extrapolate that all or most of the farms did this was wrong.

 In 2006, the State Forestry Administration (SFA) announced it was planning to offer training courses for fur farmers to improve the living conditions of fur animals.

 Legislation was drafted in September 2009 to address any cruelty to animals in China.
 If passed, the legislation would regulate how farm animals are raised, transported, and slaughtered.

+Video footage released by Humane Society International in 2015 and 2023 found that slaughter methods varied for foxes and mink on Chinese farms, with most being killed by electrocution while some foxes were beaten on the head or neck.
+The electrocution tool shown in the 2015 video failed to stun some of the foxes, causing them severe pain instead.
+Rabbits were killed for their fur in one Northern Chinese slaughter facility by being hit on the head as an attempt to render them unconscious before being slit in the throat.
+Data from China’s Fur and Leather Industry Association showed a 50% drop in the country’s fur production from 2022 to 2023 and a drop of almost 90% from 2014 to 2023; HSI attributed this decline to numerous farms having closed because of poor sales.